 A conceptual illustration for an automated checking service for traceability data.
-Auto-ID Labs researchers are contributing technical leadership to the Pedigree SCCS MSWG to help with the standardization of the security framework, during the remainder of 2013.
+Auto-ID Labs researchers are contributing technical leadership to the Event-Based Traceability MSWG to help with the standardization of the security framework (2013) and chroreography and checking services (2014).
+A flexible approach to automated gathering of upstream event data is currently under development, which can support both centralised and distributed approaches to storage of contributed event data.